Search Menu

 To assist applicants and to prevent you from applying prematurely, we request that you review the following minimum requirements.
 Failure to meet any requirement will result in the application being returned.

-• You have been active in the sport a minimum of six (6) consecutive years.
+• All applicants must have been active in the sport a minimum of six consecutive years.

-• Novice applicants – five (5) of the ten stewarding assignments must have been within the last five (5) years
+• Five of the seven required stewarding assignments must have been within the last five years.

-• Open applicants – three (3) of the ten stewarding assignments must have been within the last five (5) years
+• Three of the seven required stewarding assignments must have been within the last five years.

-• You have practiced applying judging skills, in the relevant classes, at matches or you have judged the equivalent non-regular classes at AKC trials a minimum of three (3) times.
-The match and/or non-regular class judging must have been within the last five (5) years.
-Relevant classes:
+• You must have practiced applying judging skills, in the classes for which you are applying.
+This experience can be attained by judging all types of AKC matches (sanctioned or non-sanctioned) or by judging the equivalent non-regular classes at AKC trials a minimum of three times.
+The AKC match and/or non-regular class judging must have been within the last five years.

 Part II – Test and Interview will be scheduled by the Companion Events Department.
 The written test is a multiple-choice question test covering the Obedience Regulations and Obedience Judges’ Guidelines.